dweynpendilla/EXPERIMENT-3/README.md

 # EXPERIMENT-3 | Dwayne Pendilla | 2ECE-C
 ## ****************** Experiment Overview 🔍 ******************
-Experiment 3 focuses on the application of the Pands Library.
+Experiment 3 focuses on the application of the Pandas Library.
 This experiment aims to identify and apply different codes and functions in creating a Python program using a Pandas Library.

 ### This experiment is comprised of 2 problems:
 (1) PROBLEM 1 - where I used the file "cars.csv" and uploaded its data into a data frame using pandas, and got the first and last 5 rows.